Morton Outcrops SNA

 Brown-headed Cowbird

-One lichen with protected status in Minnesota is found here:
+One fungi and lichen species with conservation status in Minnesota has been seen here:

 Crown Rust (Puccinia coronata)